Posted by skye8070 |

 Dayton, Ohio: Dayton ARea Thermal Soarers or DARTS flies on a beautiful site called Twin Towers Park which is east of Dayton.
 They've been holding regular club contests with a set of excellent winches on this field which is a shared use facility with a horse jumping club, so not every day is available for flying.
 That said they have an active internet/email presence so it's easy to know which days are OK to fly.
 Here's the link to the discussion group: http://groups.google.com/group/daytonsoaring and website: http://www.daytonsoaring.org/

-Columbus, Ohio: Mid Ohio Soaring Society or MOSS flies on three official fields where we have AMA insurance, on field where we have tacit permission, and several slope sites where we don't ask but nobody tells us "no".
+Columbus, Ohio: Mid Ohio Soaring Society or MOSS flies on four official fields where we have AMA insurance and several slope sites where we don't ask but nobody tells us "no".
 Check out the discussion group: http://groups.yahoo.com/group/mossohio/ for more info on the club or the links elsewhere in my blog to see the googlemaps links for all these locations.

 Posted by skye8070 |